-Compressed air cost $0.30 per 1000 standard cubic feet per minute (scfm) including investment and maintenance costs.
+Compressed air cost $0.32 per 1000 cubic feet per minute (cfm) including investment and maintenance costs.
 Wouldn’t it be good if it was simple as that?
 Unfortunately, it is not.
-A shoelace does not have to be a specific length to be called a shoelace and compressed air does not cost the same amount of money for all companies.

 The cost depends on a lot of different parameters, which makes it hard to pinpoint a specific price.
 To calculate the specific cost, you must take the electricity agreement, maintenance cost, the compressor and the possibility to recycle the waste heat into consideration.

-When we calculate the cost and savings for blowing with compressed air we use an estimated price of $0.30 per 1000 scfm.
-The price is based on specific conditions but can use as a good benchmark when comparing and calculating.
+When we calculate the cost and savings for blowing with compressed air we use an estimated price of $0.32 per 1000 cf. The price is based on specific conditions but can use as a good benchmark when comparing and calculating.
 To find out what your compressed air cost, you must make the calculations based on your own conditions.